 It always start with a girl dying…

-While Layers of Fear and Blair Witch were not necessarily bad games, Bloober Team have obviously paid attention to constructive criticism, and refined their craft since these earlier attempts.
-It’s not the good graphics, the interesting story or the terror-laden atmosphere that makes their latest game an engaging horror romp.
-The experience lies in how these elements come together.
+While Layers of Fear and Blair Witch were not necessarily bad games, Bloober Team have used constructive criticism to refine their craft from these earlier attempts.
+It’s not the well-crafted graphics, the interesting story or the terror-laden atmosphere that makes their latest game an engaging survival horror romp: The experience lies in how these elements come together.

-The Medium is a rare gem which celebrates how survival horror evolved the techniques of story-telling in video games, and demonstrates what can be achieved for this genre on modern hardware.
+The Medium is a rare gem which understands how survival horror evolved the techniques of story-telling in video games, and demonstrates how modern hardware can be a complimentary vessel for this genre.
 For those who insist that this genre died after Silent Hill 4, let me have the pleasure of telling them that they are finally wrong.

 - Superb visual design